ontop/ontop-website/guide/advanced/lenses.md

 ### `UnionLens`

-*Union lenses have been supported since version 5.1.0*.
+*Union lenses will be supported starting with version 5.1.0*.

 A union lens is defined from multiple base relations that share attributes with exactly the same names and types.
 The relations will be merged with each other, concatenating their contents.